Unity-Technologies/ml-agents/docs/Basic-Guide.md

 We provide pre-trained models for all the agents in all our demo environments.
-To be able to run those models, you'll first need to set-up the Inference Engine.The Inference Engine is a general API to run neural network models in Unity that leverages existing inference libraries such as TensorFlowSharp and Apple's Core ML.
+To be able to run those models, you'll first need to set-up the Inference Engine.
+The Inference Engine is a general API to run neural network models in Unity that leverages existing inference libraries such as TensorFlowSharp and Apple's Core ML.
 Since the ML-Agents Toolkit uses TensorFlow for training neural network models, the output model format is TensorFlow and